 Many people living with Crohn’s can navigate through routine flare-ups on their own or with previously prescribed medication.

-If you’ve been living with Crohn’s for some time, you’ve no doubt learned how to deal with your flares.
-But there are a few severe symptoms that may warrant a trip to your doctor or the ER:
+If you’ve been living with Crohn’s for some time, you’ve no doubt learned how to manage your flares.
+But there are a few severe symptoms that may warrant a trip to a doctor or the ER:

 - diarrhea that lasts for more than 7 days